Kapelianovych/couchdb_dart/README.md

-# A library for Dart developers for work with CouchDb
+# A library for Dart developers for work with CouchDB

+`This library is under heavy development.
+Methods and entire classes may change in the future!`

 Created under a MIT-style [license](https://github.com/YevhenKap/couchdb_dart/blob/master/LICENSE).